kishan19/KishanDS-Initiatives/Cricket/README.md

 Then a function is used to preprocess a few data inside pandas.
 This is processed as a dataframe which can be used for query purposes or integrated as part of a chatbot.

+## Data points captured:

+- Formats (can handle Tests, ODIs, T20Is, IPL)
+- Match metadata such as match name, match series, match date, and match result
+- Order of innings played, who was the fielding captain and who was the fielding keeper for the particular innings

 #### DRS Analysis

 - ODI, Test, T20I success indices